stevenandrewcarter/stevenandrewcarter.github.io/_posts/2019-03-11-docker_swarm_terraform.md

 So we will need some logic in order to determine the state of our cluster, which is when terraform starts to show a few problems.
 Mainly that terraform does not have logical operators (As of version 0.11 at least).
 So instead of having a complex work around, we can instead just invoke bash scripts instead.

+As an example you can look at [this repo](https://github.com/stevenandrewcarter/terraform-docker-machine), which gives a simple example of how to create the docker machines using terraform.